Mykroo/4patas/docs/implementation-plan.md

 ⚠️ Opportunities for Improvement
+# Misc
+- use npx shadcn@latest add * to add components

 1. Break Into Atomic Components
    - Description: Decompose the landing page into reusable UI primitives following Atomic Design principles.